Discover more from The Infinite Zero Experience

-If you are ready for the real world and the real work, today or at any time, you are welcome to watch our video intro to this work and we also have two courses where we work in groups with people interested and committed to healing and liberating their Consciousness:
+If you are ready for the real world and the real work, today or at any time, you are welcome to join our Consciousness Development training where we work with people interested and committed to healing and liberating their Consciousness:

 You are welcome to join when you are ready to stop being a spiritual hamster.
-Even if not with us, we encourage you to find a group-based teaching/therapy that suits your needs.
+You can send me a message or schedule a 1-1 call if you would like to discuss participation.

 We would love to see your thoughts on this topic, your experience, and any feedback on this post in the comments section.